 As well as running the entire internet, free and open source software powers a range of enterprises from the mighty Google to one-person businesses.
 The free web content management system Drupal is being used by corporates and governments worldwide, including President Obama's White House site.

-Many businesses have Linux in the data centre, and increasingly it’s appearing on desktops, such as in the French Police force, the German Foreign Ministry, and the New Zealand Electoral Enrolment Centre.
+Many businesses have Linux in the data center, and increasingly it's appearing on desktops, such as in the French Police force, the German Foreign Ministry, and the New Zealand Electoral Enrolment Centre.